tkykszk/aici/README.md

 a command line i/f tool for the AI like ChatGPT. 🤖💬

-Use Case: would like to use ChatGPT with editors and tools like Emacs.
+Use Case: would like to use ChatGPT with editors like Emacs and/or automated tools.

 ![commandline](images/aicissv.webp)